 During Communion if anyone wants to receive prayer for a personal or private concern there is always a prayer minister in the narthex (lobby area) to pray with us.

-The service ends at about 11:15 with a recessional hymn.
+The service ends with a recessional hymn.

 Our children stay in the service with us, except for those who need to be in the nursery.
 This is part of our commitment to inter-generational worship.
 We want all our children to be able to stay quietly in worship with us as much as possible.